neurolabusc/OpenGLCoreTutorials/README.md

 ##### Project 1: Basic

 The project basic.lpr shows a 2D square.
+It is a Pascal port of a minimal [C project](https://github.com/skeeto/opengl-demo).
 You can drag the mouse to spin the square.
 Since Core OpenGL does not support GL_QUADS, we draw the square using a [GL_TRIANGLE_STRIP](http://stackoverflow.com/questions/16882474/is-there-a-clear-performance-difference-between-gl-quads-and-gl-triangle-strip).

 ![alt tag](https://github.com/neurolabusc/OpenGLCoreTutorials/blob/master/basic.jpg)

 ##### Project 2: Cube

-The project cube.lpr shows a colored 3D cube.
+The project cubepro.lpr shows a colored 3D cube.
 You can drag the mouse to spin the cube.
 Since Core OpenGL does not support GL_MODELVIEW and GL_PROJECTIONVIEW, this project uses equivalent functions (nGL_MODELVIEW and nGL_PROJECTIONVIEW) from the unit gl_core_utils.

 ![alt tag](https://github.com/neurolabusc/OpenGLCoreTutorials/blob/master/cube.jpg)